CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 A Vermkin, currently hiding, stands watch on the bridge.
 Characters can spot it by succeeding on a Perception check contested by the Vermkin's Stealth check.
 This guard is lethargic and inattentive.
 In the absence of light sources, each character can attempt a Stealth check against the Vermkin's passive Perception score to slip by unnoticed.

-If the Vermkin detects the adventurers, it signals the Vermkins in area 7 to initiate a flood (refer to the "Flood!" section) and then hurls javelins down at the characters.
+If the Vermkin detects the adventurers, it signals the Vermkins in area 7 to initiate a flood (refer to the "Flood!" section) and then hurls arrows down at the characters.

 **Bridge.** The bridge spans the passage 20 feet above the stream.
 It's feasible to climb from the lower passage to the bridge by scaling the rough, spray-slicked 20-foot-high walls, requiring a successful CL 3 Climb check.
 The bridge is connected by ropes which can be cut.
 If the ropes are cut, it collapses.
 Creatures on the collapsing bridge must succeed on a CL 2 Acrobatics Check or fall, taking bludgeon Medium Injury from and landing prone (refer to "Prone" in the general rules).
 Successful characters must then climb to safety.